m-temp/fifoss/README.md

 Verilator must be installed.
 The minimum version for the `FaultInjection` is XXX
-To run the simulation example version XXX or higher must be used.
+To run the simulation example version 4.200 or higher must be used.
 Tested with:

     $ verilator --version